 - 6.1.1 Stretton is fortunate to be located on the edge of attractive open countryside and to have several areas of open space, all of which are highly valued by local people.
 Areas of woodland such as the Stretton Woodland, Jinny Nature Trail, open fields, the playing field, allotments and recreation ground should be protected for the enjoyment of existing and future residents.
-Other areas of wildlife interest and importance such as hedgerows should be protected and enhanced. - 6.1.2 The Parish Council is working to increase tree cover in the neighbourhood and there may be opportunities for further landscape enhancement to support local wildlife and flood risk amelioration objectives. - 6.1.3 A recent proposal to develop land at Guinevere Avenue for 100 new houses was resisted by the Parish Council, but the application has been approved by East Staffordshire Borough Council and is included in the development plan.
-Further development on green fields and open spaces will be strongly resisted in the Neighbourhood Plan in line with the Submission Local Plan Strategic Policy 2 A Strong Network of Settlements which advises that "new development should be concentrated within the settlement boundary" (as defined on the Proposals Map) and Strategic Policy 8 Development Outside Settlement Boundaries. - 6.1.4 The Parish Council considers that large scale development on green fields outside the Stretton settlement boundary would put Stretton at risk of losing its individual identity as a village with a strong sense of local community; the village could become a suburb of Burton upon Trent.
-There are also concerns that further development to the north and west of Stretton will lead to merging with the neighbouring village of Rolleston On Dove, although part of this area is identified as a Strategic Green Gap under Policy SP31 Green Belt and Strategic Green Gaps (see Map 3 below).
+Other areas of wildlife interest and importance such as hedgerows should be protected and enhanced. - 6.1.2 The Parish Council is working to increase tree cover in the neighbourhood and there may be opportunities for further landscape enhancement to support local wildlife and flood risk amelioration objectives. - 6.1.3 Recent permissions to develop land at Guinevere Avenue, for 100 dwellings and St Mary's Drive, for up to 37 dwellings along with the planning permission for 299 new dwellings at the Pirelli site will lead to a minimum of 436 new dwellings being developed in Stretton parish in the next few years.
+This will place additional demand on existing open space resources making it essential that these are protected and enhanced and remain an outlet for the parish's growing urban population.
+Further inappropriate development on green fields and open spaces will be strongly resisted in the Neighbourhood Plan - 6.1.4 The Parish Council considers that large scale development on green fields outside the Stretton settlement boundary would put Stretton at risk of losing its individual identity as a village with a strong sense of local community; the village could become a suburb of Burton upon Trent.
+There are also concerns that further development to the north and west of Stretton will lead to merging with the neighbouring village of Rolleston On Dove, although part of this area is identified as a Strategic Green Gap in the Local Plan (see Map 3).
 In addition much of the rural area around Stretton has historic landscape significance and supports a range of wildlife.
 More detail on this is provided under the Landscape Character section below, but it is important to note that the area's importance should be recognised and the rural character and setting of this area should be protected.
-The emphasis in the Neighbourhood Plan therefore will be on protecting the settlement boundary and only permitting small scale, infill development on vacant or underused sites within the built up area.
+The emphasis in the Neighbourhood Plan therefore will be on protecting the settlement boundary while encourgaging small scale, infill development on vacant or underused sites within the built up area.